February 20, 2009

 Cast :

-Voices of: Tom Hanks, Tim Allen, Joan Cusack, Don Rickles, Jim Varney, Wallace Shawn, John Ratzenberger, Estelle Harris, Laurie Metcalf, Wayne Knight.
+Voices of: Tom Hanks, Tim Allen, Joan Cusack, Don Rickles, Jim Varney, Wallace Shawn, John Ratzenberger, Estelle Harris, Laurie Metcalf, Annie Potts, John Morris, Erik von Detten, R Lee Ermey.

 Synopsis:

-A young boys toys come to life when humans are not around.
+A young boy’s toys come to life when humans are not around.
 A toy cowboy named Woody becomes jealous of the newer, space-aged Buzz Lightyear toy when his owner is given one for a birthday present.
-In Toy Story 2, both Woody and Buzz have to team up against an evil toy collector who steals Woody for his collection.
-Along the way, they meet a female cowboy toy and a toy horse, who give new meaning to Woody’s life as they try and escape.

 Review : Animated, cinematic brilliance.
-Impossible to criticise, both Toy Story films have, and will always, stand the test of time as classic pieces of entertainment.
+Impossible to criticize, Toy Story stands the test of time as a classic piece of entertainment.

 When Toy Story was unleashed upon the cinema-going public in 1995, after many years of work had been put into it, there were fears it wouldn’t succeed.
 It was a relatively new technology, which up until then had predominantly been used in smaller, less expensive projects like short films, and TV commercials.
 There was a lot riding on the new film, and with plenty of money to be made if it succeeded, there were a lot of nervous people around both companies’ offices.

-So what is it about Toy Story that polarised audiences across the planet, the fact that it’s the worlds first CGI animated film notwithstanding?
-Lets us dissect the film, and it’s sequel, to determine where in the rankings of great animated films it sits.
+So what is it about Toy Story that polarized audiences across the planet, the fact that it’s the worlds first CGI animated film notwithstanding?

 Woody.